 Imagine a guy with no trust at all.
 He would have no friends because he is completely paranoid.
 His family is long abandoned because he is convinced they do not care for him.
 All of his movements and decisions are slow because he is so ridden with anxiety that he thinks his bed will break at any moment, the chair will fall apart, and his clothes are unable to stay together.
 He delicately tests the ground before he makes his next step.
 He cannot use technology because he is unable to test everything thoroughly before buying it.
 He simply cannot trust.
 He simply cannot look back at all that he has done before and trust that some, most, or all of it will be repeated.
 He is always afraid that today is his last because he has no assurance the sun will rise tomorrow.

 Faith is a good thing.
-It lets us see into the cloudy future with reasonable expectations and it reinventing the wheel.
+It lets us see into the cloudy future with reasonable expectations and it helps us relax in the present.
+Sure, there are letdowns that shake our faith, but so much of our lives are now routine because long ago we decided to trust others, to trust the laws and rhythms of nature, to trust the technology we use and the makers of that technology.
+Faith, trust, confidence, and assuming the repeatable will repeat is an old foundation upon which we build new experiences.
+We are not constantly reinventing the wheel.
 We now use it to make new things and go to new places.
 Faith becomes the foundation for hope.

 Faith can also be a bad thing when it is directed towards selfish goals.
-Adolf Hitler believed in the dominance of the blue-eyed, blond-haired German and plunged the world into the nightmare of World War II with its concentration camps and atom bombs.
+Adolf Hitler believed in the dominance of the

+-eyed, blond-haired German and plunged the world into the nightmare of World War II with its concentration camps and atom bombs.
 9/11 happened because bombers believed their cause justified the killing of innocent people.
 Theft occurs because someone believes your stuff is their stuff.

-Negative faith is selfish, egotistical, I-don'tneed-anyone belief.
+Negative faith is selfish, egotistical, I-don't-needanyone belief.
 It disconnects people from each other.
 Negative faith ("only my beliefs count") can be harmful when it attacks others for their beliefs.
-Positive faith can be naive because it is early in the learning curve, but it will never be so arrogant as to deny someone else the right to Faith also turns negative when it turns inward believe.
+Positive faith can be naive because it is early in the learning curve, but it will never be so arrogant as to deny someone else the right to believe.